Wall Street ticks toward more records as inflation slows and Oracle soars

 Many things must go right for that to happen, and an encouraging signal came from Wednesday's report showing that inflation at the U.S. wholesale level unexpectedly slowed in August.
 It's a relief following months of reports suggesting inflation would be tough to get under the Fed's target of 2%, with President Donald Trump's tariffs set to add only upward pressure on prices.

-A potentially more important report is coming Thursday that will show how much prices are rising for U.S. households, but Wednesday’s update “essentially rolled out the red carpet for a Fed rate cut next week,” according to Chris Larkin, managing director, trading and investing, at E-Trade from Morgan Stanley.
+A potentially more important report is coming Thursday that will show how bad inflation has been for U.S. households, but Wednesday’s update “essentially rolled out the red carpet for a Fed rate cut next week,” according to Chris Larkin, managing director, trading and investing, at E-Trade from Morgan Stanley.

 Traders were already convinced that the Fed will deliver its first cut to interest rates of the year at its next meeting, but they need inflation data in the interim to come up mild enough not to derail those expectations.
-That’s because cuts to interest rates can push inflation higher, along with giving the economy a kickstart.
+That’s because cuts to interest rates can push inflation higher, along with giving the economy a kickstart, and hot inflation could tie the Fed's hands.

 “The broader narrative is increasingly anchored on expectations that the Fed will deliver a rate cut at next week’s meeting,” said Ahmad Assiri, research strategist at Pepperstone.

-On Wall Street, tech stocks helped lead the way after Oracle said AI-related demand is set to send its revenue soaring.
+On Wall Street, tech stocks helped lead the way after Oracle said AI-related demand is set to send its revenue surging.
 CEO Safra Catz said Oracle signed four multi-billion dollar contracts during its latest quarter, and it expects cloud infrastructure revenue to jump 77% to $18 billion this fiscal year.
-After that, it expects the unit’s revenue to surge to $144 billion in just four years.
+After that, it expects such revenue to soar to $144 billion in just four years.

 “AI Changes Everything,” Oracle Chairman Larry Ellison said in a statement.

-Oracle stock soared 34.8% and was potentially heading for its best day since 1992, even though its results for the latest quarter came up just shy of analysts’ expectations.
+Oracle stock leaped 40.1% and was potentially heading for its best day since 1992, even though it also reported results for the latest quarter that came up just shy of analysts’ expectations.

-Taiwan Semiconductor Manufacturing Co., which makes chips used in AI, saw its stock that trades in the United States climb 3.1% after it said its revenue jumped nearly 34% in August from a year before.
+Taiwan Semiconductor Manufacturing Co., which makes chips used in AI and other computing, saw its stock that trades in the United States climb 4.4% after it said its revenue jumped nearly 34% in August from a year earlier.

-Klarna, the Swedish “buy now, pay later” financial services provider, will trade for the first time as a public company Wednesday after it announced a public offering of its shares at $40 each, about $4 higher than it previously estimated.
+Klarna, the Swedish "buy now, pay later" financial services provider, will trade for the first time as a public company Wednesday after it sold its stock in an initial public offering at $40 each, which was more than forecast.

 In stock markets abroad, indexes were mixed in Europe after rising across much of Asia.
 South Korea’s Kospi rose 1.7%, and Hong Kong Hang Sang climbed 1% for two of the bigger moves.

-In the bond market, the yield on the 10-year Treasury eased to 4.05% from 4.08% late Tuesday after the encouraging inflation report on wholesale prices bolstered expectations for coming cuts to interest rates.
+In the bond market, the yield on the 10-year Treasury eased to 4.05% from 4.08% late Tuesday after the encouraging report on wholesale inflation bolstered expectations for coming cuts to interest rates.

 AP Business Writers Yuri Kageyama and Matt Ott contributed.